e-kai00/gungnir-shop/README.md

 - CSS-Tricks: [Simple Styles for `<hr>`'s](https://css-tricks.com/examples/hrs/) - code is used to style wide `<hr>` element.

 - YouTube:
-  - [Django - Foreign Keys](https://www.youtube.com/watch?v=zJWhizYFKP0)  and [Basic Data Connection with Foreign Keys](https://www.youtube.com/watch?v=3VTeia-AoLo) tutorials helped in understaning "related_name" concept.
+  - [Django - Foreign Keys](https://www.youtube.com/watch?v=zJWhizYFKP0)  and [Basic Data Connection with Foreign Keys](https://www.youtube.com/watch?v=3VTeia-AoLo) tutorials helped in understanding "related_name" concept.

   - [Review and Rating System | Interactive Stars](https://www.youtube.com/watch?v=eIN1nZCt7Ww) - code for interactive stars in Reviews section was taken from this tutorial and adapted to the project needs.

-  - [Coupons - How to build an E-commerce website](https://www.youtube.com/watch?v=5GqKN7xnJhw) tutorial gave idea of essential model fields requirede for the projects's Coupon app.
+  - [Coupons - How to build an E-commerce website](https://www.youtube.com/watch?v=5GqKN7xnJhw) tutorial gave idea of essential model fields required for the projects's Coupon app.
   - [HTML section elements](https://www.youtube.com/watch?v=ULdkpU51hTQ) - helped deepen understanding of semantic HTML, an important aspect for optimizing websites effectively.
   - [CSS Before and After pseudo elements explained](https://www.youtube.com/watch?v=djbtPnNmc0I) - clarified the usage of CSS pseudo-elements.
 These concepts were utilized in the CSS of the project.